adamchristopherson/RepData_PeerAssessment1/PA1_template.md

 The mean is 10766 steps per day, and the median is 10766 steps per day.
 By replacing missing values with the mean of the corresponding interval, the median steps per day shifts and becomes equal to the mean.

 ## Are there differences in activity patterns between weekdays and weekends?
+First, we add a new factor variable to the data set with the NAs replaced, that tells us whether a particular day is during the week or the weekend.

 ```r
 replaceNAs$weekday <- strftime(replaceNAs$date, format="%A")